The perturbative vacua in string geometry theory: Deriving the path-integrals of perturbative strings on string backgrounds

 We should note that the time derivative in \eqref{taction} is in terms of $t$, not $\bar{\tau}$ at this moment.
 In Appendix A, we show that $t$ can be fixed to $\bar{\tau}$ by using a reparametrization of $t$ that parametrizes a trajectory.
 The result is

 where

 These are the path-integrals of perturbative strings on an arbitrary background \cite{Polchinski:1998rr}.
 Especially, they represent perturbations up to any order when the dilaton background is constant, because the constant can be identified with the logarithm of the string coupling constant and they have genus expansions of world-sheets.
-Therefore, the backgrounds \eqref{eq:sec3_backgrounds} and \eqref{eq:sec3_condition2} represent string background configurations in string theory.
+Therefore, the backgrounds \eqref{eq:sec3_backgrounds} and \eqref{eq:sec3_condition2} represent perturbative vacua in string theory.

-By performing a double Wick rotation of $\tau$ and the target coordinate $X^0$, this path-integral becomes Lorentzian.
 A consistency of the fluctuation of string geometry, which is the Weyl invariance in perturbative string theories, implies that the string backgrounds are solutions to the equations of motion of the low-energy effective action of the bosonic string theory in $d=26$ (the critical dimension).